NaolMengistu/portfolio-website/README.md

-# Personal Portfolio & Technical Blog Monorepo
+# Portfolio & Technical Blog Website Monorepo

 This repository contains the source code for my website.
 It serves as both my professional online presence and a live demonstration of my skills in DevOps, cloud infrastructure, and security engineering.
 It showcases a modern, hybrid CI/CD pipeline managing two distinct projects from a single source.